Becoming a member of the Association of Agritourism South Africa has several benefits:

-- AA champions the development of the Agritourism sector in South Africa.
+- ASA champions the development of the Agritourism sector in South Africa.

-- AA has developed a strong and recognisable umbrella brand.
+- ASA has developed a strong and recognisable umbrella brand.

-- AA liaises with stakeholders, including tourism and agricultural bodies, and government.
+- ASA liaises with stakeholders, including tourism and agricultural bodies, and government.

-- AA assists farmer members with their marketing, including social media campaigns.
+- ASA assists farmer members with their marketing, including social media campaigns.

 - Farmer members can post directly to the Agritourism South Africa Facebook site – Agritourism Africa

-- Members receive a Website listing (AA is not a booking site) with photographs.
+- Members receive a Website listing (ASA is not a booking site) with photographs.